 There is nothing deluxe about the Liberty Gathering Place; you dine at oilcloth-covered tables outfitted with flatware that comes wrapped in paper napkins.
-Humble though it may be, everything we tasted off this menu was exemplary.
+Humble though it may be, everything we tasted was exemplary.
 You can feast on lusciously moist ham loaf, deep-flavored smoked pork chops, or grilled pork tenderloin, sided by a choice of potatoes that are mashed, French fried, home-fried, ranch-cut, baked (after 5pm), or made into potato salad.

 Pies are not to be missed.
 Coconut cream is ultra creamy, cool, thick, and smooth as velvet; peach crunch is veined with butter and served hot.